Free Case Consultations

 Texting and driving is a dangerous and reckless driver behavior.
 It is impossible for a driver to dedicate 100 percent of his or her attention to the road while texting.
 This risky type of driver distraction is behind hundreds of serious car accidents in Colorado each year.

-If you or a loved one has been injured in a texting and driving accident in Lakewood, please contact Lakewood personal injury attorney at Flesch & Beck Law.
+If you or a loved one has been injured in a texting and driving accident in Lakewood, please contact Lakewood personal injury attorney at Flesch Law.
 Our texting and driving lawyers provide free initial consultations.

 Why Choose Us?